piaudonn/SigninPerformanceData/README.md

 🔲 Implement proper error management
 🔲 Parameterize the file path for smoother deployment
 🔲 Give an example of how to deploy it via group policy and/or Intune
 🔲 Improve stats collection when the device comes back from hibernation (find better event than `CLockAction__SuspendOrResumeLockAppShownWatchdogTimer_Activity`)
+🔲 Implement alternative logging methods instead of the event based one (CSV output, direct ingest to a centralized place - such as SYSVOL)